ACCESS-NRI/build-cd/README.md

 Using the GitHub Environment, it `ssh`s into the deployment environments `spack` instance, and installs the model associated with the repository that called it.
 It then copies back relevant metadata and creates a versioned GitHub Release in the caller repository, if it is not a `prerelease` deployment.

 #### Usage

-For given `spack` environments, we can also remove deployments.
-For example:

 ```yml
 remove-prereleases: